IRON REMOVAL

 A wide variety of advanced oxidation processes are available:

-- the ability to handle fluctuating flow rates and compositions
+- process operability - unattended operation - the absence of secondary wastes - the ability to handle fluctuating flow rates and compositions | CWAO process |

 The most suitable variant for each application is chosen on the basis of the chemical properties of the effluent.